tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### (i):
 * Authentication and authorization that will ensure that only HRMs and FMs can access their respective functionalities.

-* Data base operations that make possible the Creation, Update or Deletion of skills, collaborators, roles, vehicles.
+* Database operations that make possible the Creation, Update or Deletion of skills, collaborators, roles, vehicles.
 ### (ii):

 * Ability to generate team proposals, vehicle maintenance schedules, and collaborator skills.